LuqmanUddin0007/LBX_TASK/README.md

    ```

 ### Import Employees
-To import employees from provided CSV, make a `POST` request to: /api/employee
+To import employees from provided CSV, make a `POST` request to: `/api/employee`

 ### Employee Endpoints
+- `POST /api/employee` - POST request with form-data key = file and attachment.
 - `GET /api/employee` - Retrieve all employees with pagination.
-- `GET /api/employee/{id}` - Retrieve a specific employee by ID.
+- `GET /api/employee/{id}` - Retrieve a specific employee by id.
-- `DELETE /api/employee/{id}` - Delete an employee.
+- `DELETE /api/employee/{id}` - Delete an employee by id.